Sermons

 13 October 2019

 Border Security is a major political divide in many countries.
-Whether it’s the wall being built on the border of the USA and Mexico – or the sending of those deemed to be “illegal immigrants to detention centres or being deported.
-We have even had disputes with our near neighbour New Zealand over the sending… Read more
+Whether it’s the wall being built on the border of the USA and Mexico – or the sending of those… Read more

 Year C – 17th Sunday after Pentecost – Increase our faith?